Head of Content Ops and Creative Surround

-Tina Thornton – who joined ESPN directly out of college in 1993 – was named senior vice president, content operations in November 2020.
-Thornton added to her already vast portfolio ESPN’s remote operations team – responsible for more than 4,000 remote events annually, leadership of ESPN’s Directing team – including all directors, set design and lighting, and oversight of a newly formed centralized creative team.
+Tina Thornton – who joined ESPN directly out of college in 1993 – was named head of content ops and creative surround in January 2022.
+In November 2020, Thornton added to her already vast portfolio ESPN’s remote operations team – responsible for more than 4,000 remote events annually, leadership of ESPN’s Directing team – including all directors, set design and lighting, and oversight of a newly formed centralized creative team.
 The ESPN Creative Studio brings together creative groups from across ESPN as storytellers through design, graphics, animation, music, editing and branded content.

 In July 2018, Thornton was named senior vice president, production and chief of staff to ESPN’s president.
 As the chief of staff, Thornton served as an advisor to ESPN President Jimmy Pitaro and his direct reports, providing insight and input into all matters related to ESPN’s vast businesses.
 She also worked with the leadership team to identify new opportunities and risks, and facilitated discussion and decisions across the team and the segment as part of the senior leadership team.